List of polyhedral stellations: Stellation process

 Coxeter, du Val, Flather & Petrie (1938) details, for the first time, all stellations of the regular icosahedron with specific rules proposed by J. C. P. Miller.
 Generalizing these (Miller's rules) for stellating any uniform polyhedron yields the following:

 These rules are ideal for stellating smaller uniform solids, such as the regular polyhedra; however, when assessing stellations of other larger uniform polyhedra, this method can quickly become overwhelming.
 (For example, there are a total of 358,833,072 stellations to the rhombic triacontahedron using this set of rules.)
-To address this, Pawley (1973) proposed a set of rules that restrict the number of stellations to a more manageable set of fully supported stellations that are radially convex, such that an outward ray from the center of the original polyhedro (in any direction) crosses the stellation surface only once (that is to say, all visible parts of a face are seen from the same side).
+To address this, Pawley (1973) proposed a set of rules that restrict the number of stellations to a more manageable set of fully supported stellations that are radially convex, such that an outward ray from the center of the original polyhedron (in any direction) crosses the stellation surface only once (that is to say, all visible parts of a face are seen from the same side).
 (Note: McKeown & Badler (1980) presented an early computer algorithm to generate and visualize stellations of convex polyhedra, as for the 227 stellations of the rhombic triacontahedron that Pawley (1975) formally described.)

 In the 1948 first edition of Regular Polytopes, H. S. M. Coxeter describes the stellation process as the reciprocal action to faceting, identifying the four Kepler-Poinsot polyhedra as stellations and facetings of the regular dodecahedron and icosahedron.
 He specifies the construction of a star polyhedron as a stellation of its core (with congruent face-planes), or by faceting its case — the former requires the addition of solid pieces that generate new vertices, while the latter involves the removal of solid pieces, without forming any new vertices (the core of a star polyhedron or compound is the largest convex solid that can be drawn inside them, while their case is the smallest convex solid that contains them).